VenalityXT/Basic-Routed-VLAN-Lab-in-Cisco-Packet-Tracer/README.md

  no shutdown
 ```

-### Deep Explanation
+### What These Commands Accomplish

 - **`interface g0/0/0.10`**
-  Creates a VLAN10 *logical* interface — VLAN10 traffic is routed here.
+  Establishes a logical subinterface for VLAN 10 on the physical link.

 - **`encapsulation dot1Q 10`**
-  Enables 802.1Q tagging for VLAN10.
+  Enables 802.1Q tagging so the router can distinguish VLAN 10 frames.
-  💡 Switch marks VLAN membership by tagging frames; router reads those tags.

 - **`ip address`**
-  This becomes the **default gateway** for all hosts in that VLAN.

-Each VLAN gets its own gateway:
+  Assigns the VLAN’s default gateway.
-- VLAN10 → 192.168.10.1
+  VLAN10 → `192.168.10.1`
-- VLAN20 → 192.168.20.1
+  VLAN20 → `192.168.20.1`

-This is essential because routers forward packets **between** networks.
+### Engineering Note
+Router-on-a-stick is required when the switch is Layer 2-only and cannot route between VLANs on its own.

 ---

-# 8. Configuring the Trunk Link (Switch → Router)
+# 7. Configuring the Trunk Link Between Router and Switch

 ![Trunk]("images/Step 5 vlan brief interfaces trunk Switch.png")

-### Commands Entered
+### Commands Used

 ```bash
 interface fa0/1